 With a hotspot question, students are required to drag and drop one or more markers in the correct areas of an image.
 The areas can be created by making use of rectangles, circles, or polygons.
 All markers will have the same topic and are differentiated by their number.

 As well as the hotspot question, you can also use the hotspot match question.
 The hotspot match question is similar to the hotspot question.
-The difference being that with a hotspot match question the students are required to drag and drop the marker(s) in the correct areas of an image to receive points, whereas with a hotspot question it doesn't matter in which area the marker is placed to receive points.
+The difference being that with a hotspot match question the students are required to drag and drop the marker(s) in the correct areas of an image to receive points, whereas with a hotspot question it doesn't matter in which area the marker is placed.

-How to create a hotspot question
+Create a hotspot question

-- Click New question, select Hotspot and click Save.
+- Click New question and select Hotspot.

-- Click the more_vert-icon at the top of the question to use more options.
+- Click the more_vert-icon for more options.

 - Click Save.

-Options for hotspot question:
+Options for hotspot question

-How to add a grading scheme to a hotspot question
+Add a grading scheme to a hotspot question

 - Click Grading scheme in the menu at the top.